-78.79.
-This category covers costs that are managed at the country level and directly support several activities related to transfer of assistance and implementation of programmes.
+78. This category covers costs that are managed at the country level and directly support several activities related to transfer of assistance and implementation of programmes.
 These costs can be allocated to activities using appropriate apportionment methods.
-Theya country-specific percentage of transfer and implementation costs.
-The percentage will be based on the country's annual transfer and implementation costs as planned in the implementation plan.
-These costs are relevant to WFP's presence in a country and influenced by the scale of activities in the country.
-Examples include, but are not limited to, country office management costs, such as for heads of units; rental costs for the country office; assessments and country portfolio evaluations not directly linked to a specific activity; and certain security costs.
+They are relevant to WFP's presence in a country and influenced by the scale of activities in the country.
+Examples include, but are not limited to, country office management costs, such as for heads of units; rental costs for the country office; assessments and evaluations not directly linked to a specific activity; and certain security costs.